joeshirey/JSRepoAnalysis/README.md

 ### Evaluate a Single File

-To quickly evaluate a single file and print the results to the console without saving them to Firestore, use the `--eval-only` flag:
+To quickly evaluate a single file and print the results to the console without saving them to BigQuery, use the `--eval-only` flag:

 ```sh
 python main.py --eval-only /path/to/your/file.js